mhauskn/ale-deprecated/README.md

 This repo contains the following modifications to the ALE base code:

 * Capable of displaying game screen as the agent learns.
+(See display_screen parameter)
 * Ability to pause the game or start manually controlling the game.